Donald Tunnicliff Rice

 12. The Myth Lives On

-Donald Tunnicliff Rice is the author of The Agitator and How to Publish Your Own Magazine.
+Donald Tunnicliff Rice is the author of The Agitator and How to Publish Your Own Magazine, and the winner of an Ohio Arts Council Individual Achievement Award.
 He has been employed as a history textbook writer, technical editor, and advertising copywriter.
 His writings have appeared in periodicals ranging from the New York Times to the Journal of Caribbean Literature.

 “Rice interweaves personal and national history to outline major shifts in expansionist activity under McKinley and Roosevelt. . . .
 Readers who thrill to the particulars of life in military camps will find much to enjoy here.”